kingwingfly/Concreter/README.md

 # or
 conda deactivate
 ```
-For both method, you may need proxy configured.
+For both methods, you may need proxy configured.
 For docker, the host network should set proxy.
 For local machine, set the proxy in `src_py/openai_utils.py`:
 ```python
 client = OpenAI(
     # In docker, do not need to set proxy, for it uses host network which does.